mrpmorris/Fluxor/Tutorials/01-BasicConcepts/01C-MiddlewareTutorial/README.md

 #### Running our Middleware

-If we run our app now, our console output should look something like the following.
+If we run our app now, our browser's console output should look something like the following.
 ```
 Initializing store
 InitializeAsync